About me

 Hi there!

-I’m Leslie, and I’m a performer, writer, and coach.
+I’m Leslie, and I’m an author, performer, and podcaster.

 Over the course of my career I’ve played top theatrical roles in shows like Evita, Cabaret, A Chorus Line, and many others.
-On the writing side of things, my work has appeared in a variety of publications, including The Washington Post, Jim Henson Co., and BuzzFeed.
+On the writing side of things, my work has appeared in a variety of publications, including The Washington Post, Jim Henson Co., and McSweeney’s.
+You can find some of it here.

 For me, art is more than just a passion- it’s who I am!

-Want to know more about my journey as a creative and coach?
+Want to know more about my journey as a creative?
 Read on!

 All the world's a stage (to me)